 Naomi was probably expecting Ruth to come back with maybe a cup of grain, enough to get them through another day.
 Ruth comes back with 5 or 6 gallons of grain.
 And she says, “Whoa!
 Where?
 How?
 Who?”
-And the narrator as he record’s Ruth’s answer keeps the name of the man who has provided for them to the very end.
-Her answer builds up to the pronouncement of his name.
-Like in those reality shows where the announcer builds up to the name of the contestant who won.
+And the narrator, as he record’s Ruth’s answer, keeps the name of the man who has provided for them to the very end.
+Her answer builds up to the pronouncement of his name (Like in those reality shows where the announcer builds up to the name of the contestant who won).
 Ruth says, “The name of the man with whom I worked today is [and you can see the anticipation on Naomi’s face] Boaz.”
 And Naomi’s face lights up like Ruth has never seen.
 And Naomi says “May he be blessed of the Lord who has not withdrawn his kindness to the living and to the dead.”
 And she says “You know he’s one of our relatives.”
-And if the end of v20 is translated literally it says, “He is one of our redeemers.”
+And if the end of verse 20 is translated literally it says, “He is one of our redeemers.”

 Well, Ruth gleans at his fields where she’s safe through the rest of the harvest season.

-Boaz is strategic in the way he presents the situation to this kinsmen.
-He says, v3, “Naomi, who has come back from the land of Moab, has to sell the piece of land which belonged to our brother Elimelech.
+Boaz is strategic in the way he presents the situation to this kinsman.
+He says, verse 3, “Naomi, who has come back from the land of Moab, has to sell the piece of land which belonged to our brother Elimelech.
 4 So I thought to inform you, saying, ‘Buy it before those who are sitting here, and before the elders of my people.
-If you will redeem it, redeem it; but if not, tell me that I may know; for there is no one but you to redeem it, and I am after you.'”
-And he said, “I will redeem it.”
-Because by itself buying Naomi’s land for her was a good deal for this guy financially, because Naomi was old and wasn’t going to have another husband or sons, and so once she died the property would belong to him and then it would be passed on to his kids.
+If you will redeem it, redeem it; but if not, tell me that I may know; for there is no one but you to redeem it, and I am after you.’“ And he said, “I will redeem it.”
+By itself, buying Naomi’s land for her was a good deal for this guy financially, because Naomi was old and wasn’t going to have another husband or sons, and so once she died the property would belong to him and then it would be passed on to his kids.

 God’s kindness sometimes hurts.

-And then in ch1 there were the deaths of Naomi’s husband and sons.
-And Naomi was so hurting that she said, end of v13, “the hand of the LORD has gone forth against me.”
-And when she returned to Bethelehem and they said, “Is that you Naomi, pleasant?”
+And then in chapter 1 there were the deaths of Naomi’s husband and sons.
+And Naomi was so hurting that she said (end of verse 13), “the hand of the LORD has gone forth against me.”
+And when she returned to Bethlehem and they said, “Is that you Naomi, pleasant?”
 And she said, “Call me Mara, bitter, for the Almighty has dealt very bitterly with me.”
-And in v21 “He has afflicted me.”
+And in verse 21 “He has afflicted me.”
 “God’s unkind to me,” she thought.
 But the rest of the book shows us that in that sorrowful tragedy in her life God was setting the stage for great and surprising blessings.
 We see God doing that all through Scripture, in His sovereignty ordaining tragedy to work out greater blessing.
-Think of the life Joseph when his brothers sold him off into slavery.
+Think of the life of Joseph, when his brothers sold him off into slavery.
 It looked like God was against Joseph.
-But it was setting the stage that Joseph might rise in Egypt to be the Savior of his family and many others.
+But it was setting the stage so that Joseph might rise in Egypt to be the Savior of his family and many others.
 You see in I Samuel 1 in the life of Hannah when she was barren and her sister-wife constantly ridiculed her about it, that was just setting the stage for great blessing.
 If you’re walking through difficulty this morning I hope you take this to heart.
 In the moments when God may seem farthest from you, He may actually be setting the stage for the greatest displays of His kindness to you.
 In your suffering God may actually be plotting for your greater good.